In the usual runoff system ("delayed runoff")

 If nobody gets over 50% of the votes, then there is a second ("runoff")

-election, which is a 2-contender election between the two candidates with
+election, which is a 2-contender election between the two candidates who had

 the top two vote counts in the first round.